open-prophetdb/biomedgps-data/graph_data/KG_README.md

 This step will merge all the entity files into one file.
 If we can find a `filtered.tsv` file in the formatted_entities folder, we will use the filtered.tsv file to merge entities.
 Otherwise, we will use the `tsv` file to merge entities.
 If you want to keep a subset of entities (such as deduplicating rows with some conditions and filtering rows with specified species etc.), this is a good opportunity to do it.
 You can do this at the Step3 and save a `*.filtered.tsv` file in the formatted_entities folder.
 Finally, the merged file will be saved in the graph_data folder.
 This file can be the reference file for formatting relations.

+NOTE: If you add a new entity type, you should add a new line in the merge_entities.py file.

 ```bash
 # Merge formatted entity files into one file